Charleston vs Fort Lauderdale

 Which city has higher STR taxes — Charleston or Fort Lauderdale?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Fort Lauderdale charges ~13% combined (6% county tourist dev. + 6% state sales + 1% surtax).
-Compare the full breakdown in the table above.
+Notably, Fort Lauderdale benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?